Click below to listen to Episode 50 – Here We Go Again – Surviving Volatility

 Volatility in the markets can lead to many doubts when it comes to financial decisions.
 Is my money in the right place?
 Should I keep it in the market?
 Should I take it out?
 As experienced advisors who have seen many market downturns as well as many periods of strong market growth, Bob and Mary Jo have established some best practices, which they share on this episode.

-At CIS Wealth, we believe in using best practices and educating our clients about volatility.
+At Christian Financial Advisors, we believe in using best practices and educating our clients about volatility.
 When the markets get rattled, we know not to react emotionally since we are already well positioned to withstand it.
 As Phillipians 4:6-7 states:

 “Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done.
 Then you will experience God’s peace, which exceeds anything we can understand.
 His peace will guard your hearts and minds as you live in Christ Jesus.”